 Step 3: Participation in the Commencement Ceremony

-- Students participating in commencement ceremonies are doing so before the semester’s grades post.
+- Students participating in Commencement ceremonies do so prior to the semester’s grades posting.

-- All potential graduates are subject to final graduation approval or denial.
+- All potential graduates are subject to final graduation review and either approval or denial.

 - If you are denied graduation, your application for graduation will automatically roll-over to the next semester.

-- Repeating a course for which you have already earned a D- or better grade.
+- Repeating a course for which you have already earned a D- or better grade (duplicate credit).

-- Not having a 2.0 FSU GPA or a 2.0 GPA in general education courses, major courses, or minor courses (if a minor is required for your major)
+- Undergraduates: require a 2.0 FSU GPA and a 2.0 GPA across each general education courses, major courses, or minor courses (if a minor is required for your major)

 - Waiting for transcripts from other institutions (transient coursework)

-- Dropped a course or withdrawing from the whole semester
+- Dropped a course needed to complete any requirement or withdrawing from the whole semester